 "My mom was into Santeria," Martinez said in an interview with CBN News, "which is like a form of witchcraft, sacrificing animals all over me as a kid, and I started seeing demons.
 They haunted me my whole life."

 Martinez' criminal career began before his teen years, and he started a gang, the Latin Syndicate, in 1990.
 "We had almost like 300 members and feds were investigating us...
 Half of my homies are in prison.
 Half of them are dead."

-"I remember the time the gun jammed in my face," he shared.
+"I remember the time the gun jammed in my face," he said, sharing several times God spared his life.
 "I remember the time the bullet grazed my head.
 The other time the bullet whistled by my ear.
 The times I was running through the backyard and they were shooting at me.
 All the times I got shot at.
 All the times I was half-dead, but I was still alive."

-Even though Level had abandoned the criminal life, he was still a spiritually-dead man walking: "I had the money.
+"I had the money.
 I had the fame.
 I was doing the gangster music.
-But I was empty inside."
+But I was empty inside," he lamented.